alloc/drizzle-plus/readme.md

 Import the `cursor` module to extend the query builder API with a `$cursor` method.

 With `$cursor()`, you get the peace of mind knowing that TypeScript will catch any errors in your cursor-based pagination.
-No more forgotten `orderBy` clauses or incorrect cursor objects.
+No more forgotten `orderBy` clauses, mismatched cursor objects, or manually-written `where` clauses.

 Just give it your desired sort order and the cursor object, and it will generate the correct `where` clause.